 Feeding Your Athlete: How to properly feed your growing athlete who is active in sports to maximize their performance and recovery, while encouraging them to be their best!

 Have I told you my son is trying out for cross country?
 Have I told you that he is trying out for one of the top teams in the nation and that half the kids trying out will NOT make the team?

 Have I told you that Cystic Fibrosis makes it harder for him to run?

 Well, just in case I hadn’t told you, I am telling you now, and as you can imagine this Mom who has watched her son run nearly 6 miles a day this summer will be heartbroken if he does not make the team.
 My son will be too.
 But I may not recover as quickly as he will.

-As my son is about to face tryouts, I wanted him to remember the bottom line of this movie: Determination, hard work, and the belief in yourself DOES make a difference in accomplishing your dreams, whatever they may be.
+As my son is about to face tryouts, I wanted him to remember that determination, hard work, and the belief in yourself DOES make a difference in accomplishing your dreams, whatever they may be.
 That sometimes you don’t succeed, but you have to get up and keep trying.
-Brandon Burlsworth beat the odds, but while he fought to beat them, his mom was his biggest encourager.
-I want to be that encourager to my son as well.

 The most important thing you can do is to make sure your child is drinking enough fluids.
 Start each day with large glass of water and have a glass of water before each meal.
 In between meals, serve only water and bring a water bottle with you on outings and of course to all practices or games.
 Do not let your child drink sodas or caffeinated beverages of any kind, as they work against hydration.
 Sports drinks are usually NOT necessary, if your child is hydrating throughout the day.
 You can find out more about hydration and children here.